 Knowing your undertone is essential to finding a foundation that will look as gorgeous on you as your natural skin does.
 Using the wrong shade or the wrong undertone will not only result in your face looking a different color to the rest of your body, but it will also just look super unflattering.

 Finding your flawless foundation match is about getting two things right: knowing your skin tone – are you fair, light, medium, tan or rich – and determining your undertone; there are three main undertones to choose from!
 The latter seems like it would be a mission to figure out, but it’s actually easy when you ask yourself the right questions.

 Honestly, even half of the HB HQ didn’t know their undertone, but we’ve put all our tips to the test and figured out the undertones of everyone in the office (essential for our #FauxFilter Foundation).
-Whether you’re fair, tanned or rich, you can have any of the following three undertones:
+Whether you’re rich, fair or medium you can have any of the following three undertones:

-Warm: Also referred to as golden, peachy, olive (yellow/greenish), and yellow
+Warm: Also referred to as golden, peachy, olive (green), and yellow